-The number of filled jobs (from the Quarterly Employment Survey) is different to employment (from the Household Labour Force Survey); filled jobs is a count of jobs while employment is a count of people.
-The two surveys also have different coverage.
+Average weekly paid hours and average hourly earnings are calculated from the Quarterly Employment Survey (QES), which has different coverage than the Household Labour Force Survey (HLFS).
 The QES is a survey of employers that excludes self-employed people, the Agriculture industry, unpaid family workers and New Zealand Defence Force, while the HLFS is a survey of households that only includes usually resident New Zealanders, so can exclude some temporary seasonal labourers.

-If you have any feedback, questions or suggestons please contact us at: LabourMarketInsights@mbie.govt.nz
+If you have any feedback, questions or suggestions please contact us at: LabourMarketInsights@mbie.govt.nz